zalegna/RACECAR-Team-2/README.md

 All code versions for each challenge will be found under their respective folders.
 The final versions for each challenge will be formmated as final_(challenge name).py
+All files pertaining to the IMU Investigation and machine learning challeneges will be found under their folders.
+There is no final file for these challenges.

 Please pronouce cone slalom as "Cone Slah-LOHM" or "Cone Slah-LAWM.